Traditional IRA Tax-deferred retirement growth

 • Can I withdraw money from my IRA?

-Starting at age 736, required minimum distributions (RMDs) begin—you can calculate how much you will be required to take using this RMD Calculator.
-You can also log in to get estimated RMDs for your Fidelity IRAs (Traditional IRAs, SEP IRAs, SIMPLE IRAs, Rollover IRAs, and all small-business retirement plans).
+Starting at age 73, required minimum distributions (RMDs) begin—you can calculate how much you will be required to take using this RMD Calculator.
+You can also log in to review RMD amounts for your Fidelity IRAs (Traditional IRAs, SEP IRAs, SIMPLE IRAs, Rollover IRAs, and all small-business retirement plans).
 Our system also keeps track of all withdrawals and allows you to set up automated distributions.
-Learn more about planning your retirement distributions.
+Learn more about planning your retirement distributions.2

 For a Roth IRA, you can take a penalty-free, federal tax-free distribution of contributions at any time.
 Provided you have met the five-year aging requirement, and one of the following conditions, you may also take a tax-free and penalty-free distribution of earnings: